Exploring Python Programming IDEs: Which One Is Right for You?

 • Free

-Jupyter Notebook is a web-based application ideal for interactive coding, particularly for data science and machine learning.
-It allows you to combine code, text, and visualizations in a single document.
+Jupyter Notebook is a web-based application ideal for data science and machine learning, supporting live code, text, and visualizations.

 Key Features: